iter8-tools/canary-tekton-example/README.md

 ## Task: Build New Version

 We build our image and push it to DockerHub using [Kaniko](https://github.com/GoogleContainerTools/kaniko/).
 Kaniko both builds and pushes the resulting image to DockerHub.
-The full `Task` definition is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/build.yaml).
+The full Tekton `Task` definition is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/build.yaml).

 ## Task: Create Experiment